-Tuition, fees, and all other university charges incurred prior to or at registration are due and payment must be received by August 19 for the fall semester and January 4 for the spring semester.
-All charges incurred after classes begin are due and payment must be received in full by the last business day of the month in which they are billed to the student.
+Tuition, fees, and all other university charges incurred prior to or at registration are due and payment must be received by August 17 for the fall semester and January 3 for the spring semester.
+If courses are added AFTER the initial billing period, it is the student's responsibility to contact the Office of Student Accounts for due dates and amounts related to tuition in order to avoid any holds and/or late payment penalties.
+All other charges incurred after classes begin are due and payment must be received in full by the last business day of the month in which they are billed to the student.
 If payment is not made within that time, Commodore Cash and Meal Money may not be available and your classes may be canceled.
-Visit vanderbilt.edu/stuaccts for payment options.
+Visit vanderbilt. edu/stuaccts for payment options.